slicetext/RISC-Z/README.md

 # RISC-Z
 A RISC architecture for a virtual machine.

 The machine has 256 pages of memory that each have 256 addresses, giving a total of 65 kilobytes of addressable memory.
-It has 15 8-bit registers and a zero registter (a register that discards the value put into it and always contains zero).
+It has 15 8-bit general purpose registers and a zero register (a register that discards the value put into it and always contains zero).

+The machine supports 16 2 byte long fixed length instructions.
+They perform operations on the registers and only the Load and Store commands can affect memory.
 <p align="center"><img width="512" height="384" alt="r0" style="text-align: center" src="https://github.com/user-attachments/assets/6a76d116-859d-4134-a6c5-c22c0bc39f65" /></p>